Is it believable that Microsoft Teams is Killing Slack?

-Once you are done with entering your mail id and password, a verification code has been sent to your registered mail id.
+Once you are done entering your mail id and password, a verification code has been sent to your registered mail id.
 Now you can start using Microsoft Teams by downloading the desktop app or a Web app.

 The left panel of the user interface has the feature of “Invite others to the Org”.
-This will take you to the page of invite people, from where you can start inviting people by giving your guests email and their display name.
+This will take you to the page of invite people, from where you can start inviting people by giving your guest's email and their display name.
 Furthermore, you can choose the “Add more” option to invite more people.

 In addition to inviting guests to your organization,

 Microsoft Teams allows you to add more people to your team.
-The moment you log-in to the application, it welcomes you with the features of “Add more people, Create more channels, Open the FAQ,”.
+The moment you log in to the application, it welcomes you with the features of “Add more people, Create more channels, Open the FAQ,”.

-The intuitive user interface of Slack lets you to Invite people from the left panel of your workspace.
+The intuitive user interface of Slack lets you Invite people from the left panel of your workspace.

 Microsoft Teams send invites to others to communicate with the internal teams of the workplace.
 The other new player Troop Messenger also facilitates the in-house team with this guest collaboration feature, the Orange Member.
 Any user with their public/private mail ids can become an Orange Member to interact with the teammates of Troop Messenger.